-So far as the religious aspect is concerned, the Pakistani brethrens have a great attraction to have a close religious link with Central Asian Muslims who had founded Islamic government in Indo-Pak region.
+Hitherto as the religious aspect is concerned, the Pakistani brethrens have a great attraction to have a close religious bond with Central Asian Muslims who had founded Islamic government in Indo-Pak region.
 However, their economic interests are the most significant:

 "Pakistan's economic priority is for developing bilateral trade in raw material and manufactured goods, opening up communications and contracting for regular supplies.
-Pakistan saw industry, Pakistani entrepreneurs felt they had a great deal to offer in setting up substantial benefits for its industrial growth in obtaining regular supplies of surplus power through gas and electricity grid scheme or through future oil supplies from Tajikistan, Turkmenistan, Kazakhstan and Uzbekistan.
+Pakistan saw industry, Pakistani entrepreneurs felt They had a great deal to offer in setting up substantial benefits for its industrial growth in obtaining regular supplies of surplus power through gas and electricity grid scheme or through future oil supplies from Tajikistan, Turkmenistan, Kazakhstan and Uzbekistan.
 Besides manufacturing and light banking and insurance as well as stock Markets, joint venture capital and import-export, all sectors poorly developed in Central Asia" (Anwar, Winter 1997: 190-191).

 However, Tareen laments over the "directionless government of Pakistan" for "pursuing equally directionless and haphazard policy" towards Central Asia which is "against all reasons".
-He severely criticizes American indulgence in our policy making process and becoming a "proxy state "of America.
+He severely criticizes American immoderation in our policy making process and becoming a "proxy state "of America.
 He asks, "How can we realistically hope for a trade link with Central Asia when the easiest, the most feasible and economically viable rout that passes through Afghanistan is blocked?"
-(Summer 1995: 35).
-Pakistan is presently intertwined in severe energy crisis but according to Tareen she is for the "second time in history losing a golden opportunity next door and lagging a country thousands of miles away to bail us out."
+(Summer 1995:35).
+Pakistan is right now entwined in severe energy crisis but according to Tareen she is for the "second time in history losing a golden opportunity next door and lagging a country thousand of miles away to bail us out."
 This critical situation is being faced by us, again due to American indulgence.
 Tareen says, "We have allowed Americans into our electricity and power would be far more expensive per unit than which can be made through our local hydel power projects or for that matter by importing power from Tajikistan which according to experts would not only have been feasible but cheaper than locally generated electricity" (p.35).
-The land-locked Central Asian region is also in dire need get an access to the outer world.
-For this purpose, Pakistan may be proved to be one of the best options due to its specific geographic location.
-Pakistan is located at the junction of South Asia and Middle East, with a substantial outlet to the Arabian Sea.
-However, some other geographically close countries like Afghanistan, Iran and India are also trying to improve their bilateral relations with CAS suggesting to give access to open sea and a short and secure route to the world market.
+The land-locked Central Asian region is also in horrific need to get an access to the outer world.
+For this reason, Pakistan may be proved to be one of the finest options due to its specific geographic location.
+Pakistan is located at the junction of South Asia and Middle East, with a substantial exit to the Arabian Sea.